-- Videos of lectures (for reference by instructors and students)
+- Videos of lectures (for reference by instructors and developers)

 The course is offered as an in-person course at selected colleges, facilitated by college faculty.
 The materials are also available online for self-study by anyone who knows the Java programming language.

-Android Developer Fundamentals is intended for computer science and engineering undergraduate students who have already learned the Java programming language.
+Android Developer Fundamentals is intended for computer science and engineering undergraduates who have already learned the Java programming language.

 How do I offer the course?